 2. Deckers Outdoor

-You may not want to go hiking in a pair of UGG boots, but for those who enjoy "glamping" (a portmanteau word that combines "glamorous" and "camping"), UGG might be more fashion statement than outdoor footwear staple.
+You may not want to go hiking in a pair of Ugg boots, but for those who enjoy "glamping" (a word that combines "glamorous" and "camping"), Ugg might be more of a fashion statement than an outdoor footwear staple.
 For hitting the trails and enduring long excursions, there's the running and hiking shoe company Hoka.
 Both brands are under the purview of parent organization Deckers Outdoor.

-YETI was an impressive growth story after its successful IPO a few years ago.
-The stock was on a tear and had doubled in value from its public debut in late 2018 through the end of 2019.
-While the pandemic caused a brief hiccup for the company, sales have soared even higher after campers began outfitting themselves with new bags, coolers, and travel drinkware.
+Yeti was an impressive growth story after its successful IPO a few years ago.
+The stock was on a tear and doubled in value from its public debut in late 2018 through the end of 2019.
+While the pandemic caused a brief hiccup for the company, sales soared higher after campers began outfitting themselves with new bags, coolers, and travel drinkware.

 4. Columbia Sportswear